s-ol/alive/docs/internals/extensions.md

 ### using `IOStream`s
 There's a couple of ways IOStreams can be used and exposed to the user of your extension.
-You can either expose an instance of your IOStream directly (documented using `ValueStream.meta`), or offer an Op that creates and returns an instance in `Op.out` - that way the IOStream can be created only on demand and take parameters.
+You can either expose an instance of your IOStream directly (documented using `SigStream.meta`), or offer an Op that creates and returns an instance in `Op.out` - that way the IOStream can be created only on demand and take parameters.
 It is also possible to not exepose the IOStream at all, and rather pass it as a hardcoded input into an Op's `Op.inputs`.